 From multi-year task orders with a team of subcontractors to smaller-scale individual research efforts, L&M has led dozens of research projects from government agencies, as well as private clients.

-District of Columbia (under subcontract to Delmarva Foundation), February 2007 through January 2011
+District of Columbia Health Care Finance (under subcontract to Delmarva Medical Foundation), February 2007 through January 2019

 Assist the District of Columbia’s Department of Health Care Finance (DHCF) in evaluating the quality of care provided to Medicaid recipients enrolled in a managed care organization (MCO) by serving (with Delmarva Foundation) as the External Quality Review Organization (EQRO).

-Prior to the 2010 review, the team assisted with the development of comprehensive guidance for the MCOs, detailing the specific items required to document compliance with Medicaid regulations and DHCF contract standards, in addition to outlining the objectives, timelines, and process for the annual review.
+Prior to the most recent review in 2015, the team assisted with the development of comprehensive guidance for the MCOs, detailing the specific items required to document compliance with Medicaid regulations and DHCF contract standards, in addition to outlining the objectives, timelines, and process for the annual review.

 Centers for Medicare & Medicaid Services (CMS), September 2008 through September 2009 (Base Year)